Content Produced in Partnership with Livermore Valley Winegrower’s Association

 When I plan trips, I look for destinations that are well rounded and can cater to my varied interests.
 Part of the Tri-Valley, the area encompasses seven cities (the main ones being Danville, Pleasanton, Livermore, and Dublin) which also boasts a beer trail, ice cream trail, classic California cuisine, great golf, museums, and outdoor recreation.

 You can hike, bike, and even ride horses right through the vineyards.
 For a real adventure, they’re building a 44.6-mile connector trail between all the local neighborhood parks.
-Set to open in fall 2018, you’ll be able to hike or bike from Sycamore Valley to Del Valle to Ohlone Park, Sunol, and eventually Mission Peak in Fremont with plenty of wineries stops en route.
+Set to open soon, you’ll eventually be able to hike or bike from Sycamore Valley to Del Valle to Ohlone Park, Sunol, and even Mission Peak in Fremont with plenty of wineries stops en route.

 Livermore Valley Wine Events